East Jerusalem: Names

 East Jerusalem is the familiar term in English.
-Arabs largely use the term Arab Jerusalem for this area in official English-language documents, emphasizing the predominance of the Arabic-speaking Palestinian population while Israelis call the area East Jerusalem because of its geographic location in the east of the expanded Jerusalem.
+Arabs largely use the term al-Quds al-ʿArabī (القدس العربي), or, in official English-language documents, Arab Jerusalem, emphasizing the predominance of the Arabic-speaking Palestinian population, while Israelis call the area East Jerusalem because of its geographic location in the east of the expanded Jerusalem.
+The territory is also sometimes referred to as Occupied East Jerusalem or OEJ.

 History

 William McLean's 1918 plan was the first urban planning scheme for Jerusalem.
 It laid the foundations for what became West Jerusalem and East Jerusalem.

 Ancient period

 The area of East Jerusalem has been inhabited since 5000 BCE, with settlement beginning in the Chalcolithic period.
 Tombs are attested by the Early Bronze Age, around 3200 BCE.
 In the late second millennium BCE, settlement concentrated around the City of David, which was chosen because of its proximity to the Gihon Spring.
 Massive Canaanite constructions were undertaken, with a water channel excavated through rock drawing water to a pool inside the citadel, the wall of which was 23 ft thick, built from rocks weighing up to three tonnes.